Public image of Mariah Carey: 1990s

 After her debut in 1990, Carey was featured in the media, with Medium writer Lucas Cava noting that her debut single, "Vision of Love" signalled the emergence of a "supremely talented writer and performer".
 Carey's debut was described by Stephen Holden, writer for The New York Times as a win for Columbia Records, noting that it "came with more fanfare and promotional hoopla than [they] had bestowed on a new young talent in years".
 The story of Tommy Mottola, the Chairman and CEO of Sony Music Entertainment, spending two weeks using his contacts in the music industry to find Carey after she handed him her demo tape at a CBS music executives' gala, has often been described as Carey's "Cinderella story".
 Holden was the first journalist to note comparisons of Carey's voice to American singer Whitney Houston's who had made her debut five years earlier in 1985.
 Early in her career, she faced criticism from journalists (Note: Writing for The Globe and Mail and Rolling Stone among others.) that she was a "Whitney Houston knock-off".
 Despite this, Dennis Hunt, writing for the Los Angeles Times noted that "Carey is undeniably, unstoppably popular" calling the situation ironic as Carey's debut album sold more than Houston's in its sixth week.
-Rumors of a rivalry between the two artist began to spread with both Carey and Houston asked about each other during interviews.
+Rumors of a rivalry between the two artists began to spread, with both Carey and Houston being asked about each other during interviews.
 Carey noted "that since people weren't familiar with her, they needed to compare her to someone they already knew", hoping that people would see their musical differences.
 The two later performed the duet "When You Believe" from the animated feature film The Prince of Egypt (1998), dispelling any feud.
 The duo performed the song live on The Oprah Winfrey Show, and at the 71st Academy Awards.